 - 1 Load a thread chart.

-- 2 Select the thread you want to edit from the list of threads.
+For more information, see "Loading a Thread Chart." - 2 Select the thread you want to edit from the list of threads. - 3 Choose Edit-Edit Thread.

-- 3 Do one of the following:

-- Choose Edit-Edit Thread.

-- Right-click the selected thread and choose Edit Thread from the shortcut menu.

-- Press Alt + Enter on your keyboard.

 You see the Thread Properties dialog.

 4 Adjust any of the thread properties listed.